 What is the cost of removing popcorn ceilings?

-The cost is determined by the ceiling height, room layout, and ceiling texture.
-Thick layers and intricate surfaces can be more difficult to remove, and other forms of textured ceilings can put the ceiling drywall at risk.
+The ceiling height, room layout, and ceiling texture determine the cost.
+Thick layers and intricate surfaces can be more challenging to remove, and other textured ceilings can risk the ceiling drywall.

-The only way to know for sure how much removing popcorn ceilings will cost is to have a professional come to your home and inspect the situation.
+The only way to know how much removing popcorn ceilings will cost to have a professional come to your home and inspect the situation.

-1. It’s difficult to keep them clean.
+1. It isn’t easy to keep them clean.
 Cobwebs and dust cling to the texture and, when wiped away, create a discoloration.

-2. Repairing damage appropriately is difficult or impossible.
-When a roof leak, hole, or other issue causes unattractive areas makes the popcorn ceiling removal process, nearly impossible.
+2. Repairing damage appropriately is difficult or impossible when a roof leak, hole, or other issue causes, unattractive areas; the popcorn ceiling removal process is nearly impossible.